 Capital Budgeting Process Automation

-Capital budgeting is the formal process that most businesses use when they want to properly evaluate an investment or expenditure with a higher dollar amount.
+Capital budgeting is the process of analyzing whether significant monetary expenditures make sense for a business.
+The capital budgeting process is a procedure that most businesses use when they want to properly evaluate an investment or expenditure with a higher dollar amount.
 The process can be used to determine whether to invest in specific funds, add new funds, or the process of replacing, removing, or purchasing new fixed assets.
-Capital expenditures will typically involve decisions involving buildings, land, equipment, or research and development.
+Capital expenditures typically involve decisions involving buildings, land, equipment, or research and development.

-Capital budgeting is used when making these decisions so that the company's future profit can be maximized.
-During the process, you will project the investment's future accounting profit, its effect on cash flow, and the cash flow value after considering the time value of money during set periods of time.
-You will also use this process to determine how long it will take to repay the initial investment and determine how risky the investment may be for the company.
+Capital budgeting is used when making these decisions to maximize the company's future profit.
+Capital budgeting decisions usually involve analysis of the project’s total cost, its estimated return on investment, and the residual or terminal value afterward, to name a few.
+During the process, you will project the investment's future accounting profit, its effect on cash flow, and the cash flow value after considering the money's time value during set periods.
+You will also use this process to determine how long it will take to repay the initial investment and how risky it may be for the company.

-While expense budgeting will be used for more immediate needs and smaller investments, capital budgeting decisions will involve bigger projects that can have a long-term effect on a company.
+While expense budgeting will be used for more immediate needs and smaller investments, capital budgeting decisions will involve more significant projects that can have a long-term effect on a company.
 In the end, the expectation is that the project will not only pay back the original cost of the investment but also generate a profit.
-Most often, projects and investments that involve the budgeting process are on a company's wish list.
+Projects and investments involving budgeting are often on a company's wish list.
 This means they are items to consider over time as the company grows.

 Capital budgeting procedures can be more or less involved depending on the project or investment being reviewed but will always involve a few basic steps that guide the process.

-Before you can begin the process, you will need to identify the project or investment you would like to have reviewed and generate a proposal or capital expenditure request.
-The proposal will typically include the parameters of the project or investment and why you feel it would be beneficial to the company's future.
-While the end benefit normally is to increase profit, the proposal should include information about how that profit is expected to be achieved.
+Before beginning the budgeting process, you must identify the project or investment you would like to have reviewed and generate a proposal or capital expenditure request.
+The proposal will typically include the parameters of the project or investment and why you feel it would benefit the company's future.
+While the end benefit normally increases profit, the proposal should include information about how that profit is expected to be achieved.
 Will the project increase production and reduce costs?
 Will it result in more sales?

-The total investment will be either the cost of the asset being acquired or the total costs required to fund the project.
-You will then need to calculate the net cash flow that you can expect to return on the investment.
+The total investment will be either the cost of the acquired asset or the costs required to fund the project.
+You will then need to calculate the net cash flow you can expect to return on the investment.
 Usually, this will be done by creating a projected income statement for the project or investment.

-For projects or assets that are finite, the residual value will need to be determined.
-In the case of a piece of equipment, the residual value will be equal to net proceeds that you will be entitled to when it comes time to dispose of the asset.
+The residual value will need to be determined for projects or finite assets.
+In the case of a piece of equipment, the residual value will be equal to the net proceeds that you will be entitled to when it comes time to dispose of the asset.
 If an asset can continue indefinitely into the future, you will want to calculate the terminal value.
 An example of this type of project would be adding a new business division.

-If you take the values from the first three steps and arrange them into a timeline, you will calculate the annual cash flow.
+You will calculate the annual cash flow if you arrange the values from the first three steps into a timeline.
 When cash is flowing out, the value will be negative.
 When cash is flowing in, you will have a positive value.
-You can then add each period's cash flows to come up with the annual cash flow.
+You can then add each period's cash flows to create the annual cash flow.

-Next, you will need to calculate the NPV of all of your cash values.
-This amount will be the total of the present value of each year's cash flow.
+Next, you must calculate the NPV of all of your cash values.
+This amount will be the total present value of each year's cash flow.
 NPV can be determined with the following formula.
 Present Value of Cash Flow = Cash Flow / (1 + Discount Rate) Year.
-When the NPV is positive, the value will be the amount of value in excess of the original investment amount.
+When the NPV is positive, the value will be the value in excess of the original investment amount.
 These are projects that are worth looking further into.

 While a positive NPV is a good sign, it is not usually enough to get approval for expenditure.
 Since the process of projections can be complicated, it is always important to analyze the what-ifs that may alter the project's anticipated outcome.
 Some what-ifs to consider include:

-After determining answers to the possible what-ifs, you can then decide if the project or investment would still be sound and likely profitable in the end.
-This is typically the last step in the approval process before a decision is made.
+After determining answers to the possible what-ifs, you can decide if the project or investment would still be sound and likely profitable.
+This is typically the last step in the approval process before deciding.

 Try to be as detailed as possible when projecting cash flows.
 Improper evaluation of this budgeting process component can lead to an understated cash flow, resulting in a smaller return or even a loss on a project or investment.